 Are you ready for the cutest little pecan pies ever?

 I’ve always big a huge fan of mini foods.
 Individual portions are always so much more fun to eat, share and enjoy with friends.
 Also, let’s be honest, they’re just so cute!

 With Thanksgiving coming up soon I thought it would be the perfect time to share this recipe for healthy mini pecan pies.
 I’ve already celebrated Canadian Thanksgiving back in October, but I can never get enough of Fall recipes, so I was, of course, excited about Thanksgiving recipe creation round 2!

 Pecan pie is definitely one of the first foods that come to my mind when I think of Thanksgiving.
-Of course there’s always pumpkin pie and apple pie, but I think pecan has got to be my personal favorite!
+Of course, there’s always pumpkin pie and apple pie, but I think pecan has got to be my personal favourite!

 This recipe gives the traditional pecan pie a healthy makeover that is vegan and gluten-free.
 The crusts are made with oats and pecans, and the filling with dates, so they’re naturally sweetened!